Robot-Fromage/ULIS/documentation/manual/AnatomyOfAFeature.md

 ```

 This is symmetrical from the header file, we just provide automatic implementation for the various ScheduleClear methods, indicate which kind of Arguments are expected, here FSimpleBufferCommandArgs as we've seen earlier, as well as FSimpleBufferJobArgs which will be expected in the invocations.
 Finally, we indicate which invocations these will actually schedule within jobs.
-Then we have the option to specify specializations of the the dispatcher or Scheduler Selector for a given format ( for an example with specializations for RGBA8, see Blend ), but here we don't need any.
+Then we have the option to specify format specializations for the dispatcher and selector ( for an example with specializations for RGBA8, see Blend ), but here we don't need any.

 Now for the most interesting piece where the work actually occurs, let's have a look at the Invocations:
 > "source/Clear/Clear.cpp"